datalad-handbook/book/docs/basics/101-127-procedures.rst

    $ datalad run-procedure --discover

-The output shows that in this particular dataset, on the particular system the book is written on, there are three procedures available:
+The output shows that in this particular dataset, on the particular system the book is written on, there are at least three procedures available:
 ``cfg_metadatatypes``, ``cfg_text2git``, and ``cfg_yoda``.
 It also lists where they are stored -- in this case, they are all part of the source code of DataLad [#f1]_.